SkygearIO/features/features/26-mfa/authentication-session.md

 If the client SDK stores the session, it must clear the authentication session.

 If the client SDK stores the authentication session, it must clear the session.

+## Security of Authentication Session Token

+The authentication session token is not invalidated after it was used to create a session.
+Therefore it must be short-lived (5 minutes).